Pizza-Ratz/transiter/docs/docs/deployment.md

 ## Interlude: Transiter service topology

-As of version 0.4, Transiter uses five Docker containers to run, as well as an sixth init container:
+Transiter uses five Docker containers to run, as well as an sixth init container:

 1. The web service, which is a Gunicorn process